I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 I recommend the Hamilton Beach for anyone who needs a great combination countertop oven and fast toaster for their everyday college and student needs.

-It’s sleek, well-designed, and super easy to use choice.
+It’s sleek, well-designed, and a super easy to use choice.
 I really like it!

 Check it out today.
 Be sure to see the great buyer reviews and low price at Amazon now.